elvanja/jenkins-gitlab-hook-plugin/README.md

 Plugin details can be found at https://wiki.jenkins-ci.org/display/JENKINS/Gitlab+Hook+Plugin

+## What’s new in this fork?

+Original plugin doesn’t work well with enabled access control in Jenkins.
+We need [UnprotectedRootAction](http://javadoc.jenkins-ci.org/hudson/model/UnprotectedRootAction.html) to disable authentication for `/gitlab` URL (as in the [GitHub Plugin](https://github.com/jenkinsci/github-plugin)) but this cannot be used from JRuby (Jenkins uses `instanceof` to determine if an Action is unprotected one).
+Workaround is simple, use ordinary Java class which implements the `UnprotectedRootAction` that just registers unprotected path.
+All other stuff is handled by JRuby code as in the original plugin.

 ## Why?

 For [Gitlab](http://gitlabhq.com) there is an existing solution that might work for you.